hpi-swa-teaching/CollaborativeCodeEditing/README.md

 docker-compose up -d
 ```

+*Note: The Squeak version used in the build is specified in `server/lib.sh`.
+If necessary, it should be updated there.*

 You can view the ip adress of the host you just deployed to using:
 ```sh
 docker-machine ip swt-cce